webb1750/usdt/readme.md

-# U.S. Department of the Treasury (USDT) Component Library and Style Guide
+# USDT Design System

-The USDT library contains UI components and style information for building websites and applications using the Treasury branding.
+The USDT Design System contains UI components and style information for building websites and applications using the USDT branding.

 ## Getting Started